 Different finishes are available depending on your budget and how much DIY you are happy to do!

-Primed - If you choose the primed option you can expect to receive MDF architraves that have a singular layer of primer applied to them.
+- Primed - If you choose the primed option, you can expect to receive MDF architraves that have a singular layer of primer applied to them.

 Skirting 4 U provides a wide range of fully finished architraves and skirting boards to suit different interiors.
 All of our architraves are made from premium-grade moisture resistant MDF or American White Oak and can be ordered in a white satin or gloss finish (MDF only).
-Order today!